annapekinasova/frozen-ground-fem/README.md

 - `Material`: Contains parameters of various constitutive models and methods for updating material properties during a simulation.

 **Notable Features:**
-- Modular: can be extended to modify the details of constitutive models using in thermal, consolidation, and thermo-hydro-mechanical modelling.
+- Modular: can be extended to modify the details of constitutive models used in thermal, consolidation, and thermo-hydro-mechanical modelling.

 ### `geometry.py`

 **Purpose:**
-Contains base classes for finite element geometry including nodes, integration points, elements, and mesh generation.
+Contains base classes for finite element geometry, including nodes, integration points, elements, and mesh generation.
 Many classes in this module are abstract base classes that are extended by other modules with specific physics.

 **Key Classes:**
 - `Node1D`: Basic geometric object in the finite element method, which is primarily responsible for storing primary variable values during a simulation.